 Development of Diagnostic Test Strips

-In 1956, Al and Helen Free, chemists at Miles Laboratories in Elkhart, Indiana, developed Clinistix®, a dip-and-read test for the presence of glucose in urine, an indication of diabetes.
+In 1956, Al and Helen Free, chemists at Miles Laboratories in Elkhart, Indiana, developed Clinistix, a dip-and-read test for the presence of glucose in urine, an indication of diabetes.
 Later, the Frees developed strips with multiple tests to measure proteins, pH, bilirubin, and other substances in blood and urine.
-Today, self-management of a host of diseases—including diabetes as well as other metabolic diseases and kidney and liver conditions—is an easier process because of the development of diagnostic test strips by Alfred and Helen Free and their research team at Miles Laboratories.
+Today, self-management of a host of diseases—including diabetes as well as other metabolic diseases and kidney and liver conditions—is an easier process because of the development.
 Learn more.

 Discovery and Development of Penicillin